-With an Uptown location (listed) and two in Metairie, it’s always easy to get your pho fix.
+With two locations in Metairie, it’s always easy to get your pho fix at Pho Orchid.
 Unlike many other Vietnamese restaurants that procure bread from bakeries, Pho Orchid’s chef bakes his own bread.
 I like that it’s a bit thinner than some of the traditional loaves, so the meat to bread ratio is ideal.
 Try the combination with rolled ham, chicken, and pork with butter and pickled veggies.
 Fresh jalapeños are optional.

-With two locations in the city, Magasin Café was one of the first Vietnamese restaurants to popularize this cuisine for the Uptown community.
+With their Magazine Street location, Magasin Café was one of the first Vietnamese restaurants to popularize this cuisine for the Uptown community.
 Using French baguettes from Magazine Street’s own La Boulangerie Bakery, they offer a nice variety of banh mi options including eggplant, garlic-fried tofu, Chinese sausage with eggs, lemongrass chicken, and pork roll with pate.
 The well-priced menu, contemporary ambiance, and $5 corking fee make Magasin a popular spot for budget-friendly dining.

 Eat-well Food Mart